 To create and localize extended resources go to the Localization module and click on Extended.
 Select the Extended element, which is associated with the resource localization.
 Here, the extended resources, along with their localization, can be added.

-New resources can be added in the lower section of the work area of the Extended.
-Furthermore, the existing resources can be modified.
+The existing resources can be modified.
 The modifications will be automatically saved in the system.

 For further information about how to create and use Extended resources please refer to Display validations to end users